Spring is here which means only one thing in the world of naturopathic medicine……..DETOX.

 Resveratrol is thought to be able to penetrate the blood brain barrier and along with having actions on the Central Nervous System, it is also thought to help with depression, weight loss and cancer.

-So it seems that a junk food diet comprising of meat, hamburgers, chips and soft drinks may in fact have the effect of reducing the volume of the left hippocampus in the brain and in contrast a diet containing fresh fish and vegetables may have the opposite affect according to a recent study involving 250 participants.
+The study involving 250 participants, highlighted that a junk food diet comprising of meat, hamburgers, chips and soft drinks may in fact have the effect of reducing the volume of the left hippocampus in the brain.
+In contrast a diet containing fresh fish and vegetables may have the opposite effect.